ekeilty17/ekeilty17.github.io/_posts/2023-09-23-tikz-plugin-for-jekyll.md

 I did not create this myself (although I have modified it).
 The original file says it was created by [MaxFan](http://github.com/Maxfan-zone http://maxfan.org) (but this link doesn't work anymore).
 You'll also find it on various GitHubs ([here](https://gist.github.com/i2000s/d81aaa89101555b1965eeb514ed6bca5) and [here](https://gist.github.com/AlexBobkov/d419863e610fce7c8db5714b665b009e)).

+Also, the above is exactly the code that I use.
+I have modified the code to suit the specific structure of my blog.
+You can see it [here](https://github.com/ekeilty17/ekeilty17.github.io/blob/main/_plugins/jekyll-tikz.rb).

 <br>

 ### How To Use the Plugin